ethereumclassic/ethereumclassic.github.io/content/blog/2023-07-19-how-to-use-blockscout-with-etc/index.md

 ![](8-5.png)

-3. Going back to ETC block 1,920,000, if you scroll down you will be able to see the list of all the transaction on that block.
+3. Going back to ETC block 1,920,000, if you scroll down you will be able to see the list of all the transactions on that block.

 ![](9.png)